 Skoki Lakes

-To reach these magnificently blue Banff lakes will require hikers to make to Ptarmigan Lake, and then up Deception Pass, and continue hiking to Skoki Lakes.
-Altogether easily a 30+km day, so these lakes are best seen by staying at Skoki Lodge, or backcountry camping in the Skoki Valley.
+To reach these magnificently blue Banff lakes, hikers will need to make it to Ptarmigan Lake, then up Deception Pass, and continue hiking to Skoki Lakes.
+Altogether, it is easily a 30+ km day, so these lakes are best seen by staying at Skoki Lodge or backcountry camping in the Skoki Valley.

 These are some of the bluest lakes in Alberta I have seen, rivaling Peyto and Lake Louise.
 The only difference is you’ll likely be the only one at these lakes.
 It’s a great thing to do in Banff in the fall, as the colors back here are out of this world.